Schedule a free consultation

 Contact Our Harris County Fourth DWI Attorneys

 Fortunately, these statutes and sentence ranges, both in imprisonment and fine terms, also give judges considerable discretion.
 That discretion creates a huge opportunity for DWI fourth offenders to benefit from the skilled advocacy of a DWI specialist like Houston DWI Lawyer of the Year Doug Murphy, who is one of only two Texas lawyers holding both a DWI Board Certification and Criminal Law Board Certification.
 Maximum prison terms are only worst-case scenarios, when with appropriate advocacy the sentence may be at or much closer to the minimum.
-Contact Doug Murphy Law Firm, P.C. by calling 713-229-8333 to discuss your case now.
+Contact Murphy & McKinney Law Firm, P.C. by calling 713-229-8333 to discuss your case now.
 Trust Texas DWI attorney Doug Murphy with your defense, especially when it carries the risk of enhanced penalties.

 Back to Top